-It is the central of three ridges high on the NE face of Carrauntoohil.
+It is the central of three ridges high on the jagged North East face of Carrauntoohil.
 On its left separated from Howling by Collins’ Gully, is Pipets Ridge and to its right is Primroses Ridge.
-Howling Ridge starts at the lofty perch known as the heavenly gates, the point where the narrow path traversing the NE face of the mountain passes through a notch in the steep face.
+Howling Ridge starts at the lofty perch known as Céim an Fhia / the leap of the deer or more commonly known as the “Heavenly Gates”, the point where the narrow path traversing the NE face of the mountain passes through a notch and breach in the steep face.
 The first half of the climb is a series of steep sections interspersed with easier climbing.
 The most difficult part of the route is a steep buttress of rock high up on the face known as The Tower.

-It was first climbed in February 1987 by two local mountaineers, in winter conditions.
-The route gets its name from their dog, who waited at the Heavenly Gates howling while the pair completed the climb.
+It was first climbed in February 1987 by two local mountaineers, Con Moriarty and John Cronin in winter conditions.
+The route gets its name from Cons dog – Grimsel who followed them in the glen and then waited at the Heavenly Gates, howling while the pair completed the climb.

 Steep, committing and exhilarating – an exciting and unforgettable route to the top of Irelands’ highest mountain!!!

-Previous Rock Climbing experience is a pre-requisite for this route but don’t worry, if you don’t already have this as we also run this as a 2-day course.
+As this is a roped technical climb some previous Rock Climbing experience (indoor or outdoor) is a pre-requisite for this route but don’t worry, if you don’t already have this as we also run this as a 2-day course.
 On day 1 you will complete an Intro Rock Climbing course and learn all the skills needed for your exciting ascent of Howling Ridge the following day!

-A very good level of fitness and of course a head for heights is also needed!
+A very good level of fitness is required and of course a head for heights is also recommended !